 Travel Report: Nanluoguxiang, Beijing.

 September 2018.
 “What the heck is a hutong?” a friend of mine asked when I told him about my plans to visit Nanluoguxiang in Beijing.
-It’s a question I’ve had a lot over the years, so I made sure to pencil in a hutong flavoured article for my Beijing page.
+It’s a question I’ve had a lot over the years, hence I made sure to pencil in a hutong flavoured article for my Beijing page.
 The Chinese capital used to be crammed full of hutongs, which are basically mazes of narrow, crisscrossing lanes full of traditional buildings.

 However, there is Nanluoguxiang, an 800-year-old street that, although completely redeveloped and highly gentrified, still succeeds in offering visitors an insight into Beijing’s old way of life.

 Today the street is packed with bars, cafes, restaurants, shops, art galleries and even boasts a renowned pottery workshop and traditional theatre.

 Above all, it’s great to see that a lot of care has gone into honouring the original architectural style.
 Furthermore, there are statues, plaques and artwork all along the street focusing on the hutong’s traditional role in Chinese culture.

 The area is very well signposted and mapped out.
 Therefore, if you feel like Nanluoguxiang is a bit overwhelming, why not dip into one of the many side streets.
 In most cases things are much less hectic and make for better photo opportunities.